Permanent Collection Free display

 Designer Maker User

 A free exhibition introducing part of our collection, looking at the development of modern design through these three interconnected roles.
+Explore the free display to discover some of the designers and makers who have shaped the world we live in.

 What to expect

-Designer Maker User features almost 1000 items of twentieth and twenty-first century design viewed through the angles of the designer, manufacturer and user, including a crowdsourced wall.
+DESIGNER MAKER USER features almost 1000 items of twentieth and twenty-first century design viewed through the angles of the designer, manufacturer and user, including a crowdsourced wall.

 The free display covers a broad range of design disciplines, from architecture and engineering to the digital world, fashion and graphics.